 LLAS is a voluntary scheme for private residential landlords with rental properties in Leeds operated on behalf of the council by the Residential Landlords' Association (RLASS Ltd).

-The aims of the scheme are to encourage, acknowledge and promote good standards of property management and conditions within privately rented accommodation.
-Compliance with the scheme will ensure good property conditions/management standards and prompt dispute resolution.
+The aims of the scheme are to encourage, acknowledge and promote good standards of property management and conditions within privately rented accommodation and prompt dispute resolution.

 Members will agree to:

-- Provide RLAAS Ltd with a list of properties they own (which will be held in strictest confidence for the sole purpose of enabling random compliance checks to be carried out);
+- provide RLAAS Ltd with a list of properties they own (which will be held in strictest confidence for the sole purpose of enabling compliance checks to be carried out);

 Members of the LLAS will be provided with a package of benefits exclusively to participating landlords to enhance their business and provide access to a range of our services.
-For full details of the LLAS scheme and benefits of membership, please visit the RLASS Website on 'External Links' or telephone 0844 8871406
+For full details of the LLAS scheme and benefits of membership, please visit the RLASS website in the 'External links' section or telephone 0844 8871406

 Already accredited with another scheme?

 LLAS is a property based scheme whereby a percentage of these are inspected by us for compliance with minimum standards.
 We appreciate that there are complimentary schemes across the UK based upon the principle of a landlord member completing a foundation course and agreeing to continue with professional development.
 As such, if you are accredited with the NLA (National Landlords' Association) or the RLA (Residential Landlords' Association) and have successfully completed an approved foundation course, you will also be recognised as fulfilling the training element of our selective licensing requirements.
-Find out about the NLA and RLA by clicking on the 'External Links' button.
+Use the 'External links' section to find out about the NLA and RLA.